maar-ten/pong-online/README.md

 - Lava texture by [Outworldz](https://www.outworldz.com/cgi/free-seamless-textures.plx)
 - Server software [NodeJS](https://nodejs.org/)
 - JavaScript 3rd party libraries as descripted in [package.json](package.json).
-- And I might have used [Stack Overflow](https://stackoverflow.com/questions?tab=Frequent) once or twice 🤣
+- I might have used [Stack Overflow](https://stackoverflow.com/questions?tab=Frequent) once or twice 🤣

 All this software is free to use and is created by many unsung heroes of the internet 🦸‍♀️